-S. Particulars Scheme of Arrangement No. Falticulais Case I Case II [^] Case III 1 The Scheme shall not violate any provision of the Securities Law and requirement of Stock Exchanges.
-1 1 1 2 Draft scheme shall be filed with the Stock Exchange for obtaining Observation Letters, before the same is filed with the NCLT.
-1 1 ~ 3 Shares allotted by Unlisted Entity to shareholders of Listed Entity shall be pursuant to Scheme, and not otherwise ~ 4 At least 25% of the post scheme paid up capital of Transferee Entity shall be allotted to Public Shareholders of Transferor Entity V 5 Shares not to be issued/ reissue any shares not covered in the Scheme ~
+S. No. Particulars Scheme of Arrangement 3.
+NO. Particulars Case I Case II^ Case III 1 The Scheme shall not violate any provision of the / / / Securities Law and requirement of Stock Exchanges. , , Í 2 Draft scheme shall be filed with the Stock Exchange for obtaining Observation Letters, before the same is filed ✓ ✓ ✓ with the NCLT.
+3 Shares allotted by Unlisted Entity to shareholders of Listed Entity shall be pursuant to Scheme, and not ✓ otherwise 4 At least 25% of the post scheme paid up capital of Transferee Entity shall be allotted to Public Shareholders ✓ of Transferor Entity

-6 No outstanding instruments that can be converted into equity; if yes, 25% public capital (Under Point 2 above) shall be computed considering such instruments be converted into equity.
-1 7 Lock-in provisions relating to shares shall be, as provided in the 10^{th} March, 2017 SEBI Circular × × 8 Draft Scheme of Arrangement 1 × 9 Valuation Report from Registered Valuer, where there is change in shareholding pattern.
-1 1 ~ 10 Report from the Audit Committee recommending the Draft Scheme 1 1 1 11 Fairness opinion by SEBI Registered Merchant banker × ✓ ✓ 12 Pre and post-amalgamation shareholding pattern of unlisted company 1 1 1 13 Audited financials of last 3 years of the Unlisted Company ✓ ✓ ✓ 14 Auditors Certificate on Accounting Treatment as prescribed ~ 1 1 15 Disclosure of Draft Scheme of Arrangement & Observation Letters from Stock Exchanges on the website 1 1 v 16 Detailed Compliance Report as per the format specified in Annexure III of the 22 nd December 2020 SEBI Master Circular ~ 1 V 17 Report on Complaints × × ✓ 18 Approval through e-voting in all schemes ✓ ✓ ✓ 19 Voting by Public Shareholders only in specific cases mentioned in the Clause 9(b) of the 10 th March, 2017 SEBI Circular. × 1 ~ 20 Details of the Unlisted Entity/ies shall be included in the Explanatory Statement in the format specified for abridged prospectus as provided in Part D of Schedule VIII of the ICDR Regulations ~ 4 21 Pre-scheme Public shareholders of Listed Entity and QIBs of Unlisted Entity, in the merged entity shall not be less than 25%.
-1 22 Details of director who voted in favour and against of the proposal of scheme of arrangement 1 1 1 23 Inter-se Relationship between all the Companies involved in the Scheme of Arrangement v 1 1 24 Pending investigations or proceeding against the Company under the Companies Act, 2013 ~ 1 v 25 Details of approvals, sanctions or no-objection(s), if any, from regulatory authorities required, received or pending 4 1 1 26 In case of unpaid dues / fines / penalties, a Report on the Unpaid Dues ~ 1 v 27 Pre and post-arrangement capital structure and shareholding pattern in the explanatory statement ~ 1 1
+5 Shares not to be issued/ reissue any shares not covered in the Scheme ✓ 6 No outstanding instruments that can be converted into equity; if yes, 25% public capital (Under Point 2 above) shall be computed considering such instruments be converted into equity. ~ 7 Lock-in provisions relating to shares shall be, as provided in the 10 th March, 2017 SEBI Circular / 8 Draft Scheme of Arrangement / ✓ ✓ 9 Valuation Report from Registered Valuer, where there is change in shareholding pattern. ✓ ✓ ✓ 10 Report from the Audit Committee recommending the Draft Scheme ✓ ✓ ✓ 11 Fairness opinion by SEBI Registered Merchant banker ✓ ✓ ✓ 12 Pre and post-amalgamation shareholding pattern of unlisted company ✓ ✓ ✓ 13 Audited financials of last 3 years of the Unlisted Company ✓ √ ✓ 14 Auditors Certificate on Accounting Treatment as prescribed ✓ ✓ √ 15 Disclosure of Draft Scheme of Arrangement & Observation Letters from Stock Exchanges on the website ✓ ✓ √ 16 Detailed Compliance Report as per the format specified in Annexure III of the 22 nd December 2020 SEBI Master Circular < / 1 17 Report on Complaints ✓ √ ✓ 18 Approval through e-voting in all schemes ✓ ✓ ✓ 19 Voting by Public Shareholders only in specific cases mentioned in the Clause 9(b) of the 10 th March, 2017 SEBI Circular. / / 1 20 Details of the Unlisted Entity/ies shall be included in the Explanatory Statement in the format specified for abridged prospectus as provided in Part D of Schedule VIII of the ICDR Regulations / / 21 Pre-scheme Public shareholders of Listed Entity and QIBs of Unlisted Entity, in the merged entity shall not be less than 25%.
+V 22 Details of director who voted in favour and against of the proposal of scheme of arrangement ✓ 1 1 23 Inter-se Relationship between all the Companies involved in the Scheme of Arrangement / / ✓ 24 Pending investigations or proceeding against the Company under the Companies Act, 2013 ✓ ✓ √ 25 Details of approvals, sanctions or no-objection(s), if any, from regulatory authorities required, received or pending / ~ 1 26 In case of unpaid dues / fines / penalties, a Report on the Unpaid Dues ✓ ✓ V 27 Pre and post-arrangement capital structure and shareholding pattern in the explanatory statement ✓ ✓ ✓

-Note: The above provisions of the SEBI Circular 10th March, 2017 shall not apply to schemes which solely provides for merger of a wholly owned subsidiary with the parent company.
+Note: The above provisions of the SEBI Circular 10th March, 2017 shall not apply to schemes which solely provides for merger of a wholly owned subsidiary or its division with the parent company.